Testing for financial crashes using the Log Periodic Power Law mode: Introduction

-Whilst the LPPL model is not perfect, it is empirically appealing as it provides a forecast of the date by which a financial crash will occur.
-This is an important attribute relative to other methods of financial risk assessment.
-For example, Novak and Beirlant \cite[p.
-461]{NB:2006} argue Extreme Value Theory provides a means of predicting ``\ldots the magnitude of a market crash but not the day of the event."
-As such, the LPPL model appears to contain important statistical attributes that require serious empirical consideration.
-For example, the LPPL model contains a component that captures the market's excessive volatility prior to a crash.
+Whilst the LPPL model is not perfect, it is empirically appealing as it provides a forecast of the date by which a financial crash might occur.\footnote{ \cite[p.
+4]{LPC:1999} report two instances when financial crashes were predicted ex ante.
+The prediction was correct in one case but not in the other despite both predictions being published prior to the expected crash date.
+Indeed, they conclude that ``\ldots recent claims on the predictability of crashes are at this point not trust worthy."} This is an important attribute relative to other methods of financial risk assessment.
+For example, \cite[p.
+461]{NB:2006} argue that EVT provides a means of predicting ``\ldots the magnitude of a market crash but not the day of the event."
+Furthermore, the LPPL model contains a component that captures the market's excessive volatility prior to a crash.
 This feature is consistent with several theoretical models of financial crashes as well as with empirical results \cite{L:2008,C:1996}.
+Indeed, \cite{KK:2004} show that the tail of the cumulative distribution function of ensembles of changes in stock prices is well described by a power-law distribution.
+As such, the LPPL model provides a reasonably good fit to the data (see also, \cite{K:2006}).
+Overall, the LPPL model appears to contain important statistical attributes that require serious empirical consideration and we explore some of those features in this study.

+There are several critical considerations associated with fitting an LPPL model to financial data: first, studies that support the LPPL model (see e.g., \cite{JLS:2000}) show that the parameter estimates of the LPPL model are confined within certain ranges and that it is these ranges that are the indicators of market crashes.
+This approach considerably restricts the number of classes of permissible LPPL fits to just those fits with parameters that fall within the specified ranges rather than to LPPLs with any values for their seven parameters.
+This means that the choice of the parameters for determining a crash does not rely on some p-value; this is an important weakness in using the LPPL to identify financial crashes.